-As a Toastmaster I attended a wedding in 2008 where the DJ was stuck directly behind an accident that had occurred on the motorway.
+As a Toastmaster I attended a wedding where the DJ was stuck directly behind an accident that had occurred on the motorway.
 There was no way that the DJ was going to be able to get to the venue in any reasonable time period and the DJ had no back-up options in place.
 Rather than let the evening fizzle out into nothing I decided to stay for a few hours more and I gathered a few iPods that people had on them.

 Using an aux cable I then plugged into the venue’s PA system and I became an unofficial DJ for the evening.
 As you can imagine mixing with iPods was pretty tricky and after a couple of hours the novelty wore off.
 I then decided to use the iPods as background music only and I played games with the guests to fill up the rest of the time.
 The bride and groom were more than pleased that I had managed to create an evening’s worth of entertainment from nothing, at short notice and I got a huge tip because of it :).